Max Lazar

 Max Brandon Lazar (born June 3, 1999) is an American professional baseball pitcher for the Philadelphia Phillies of Major League Baseball (MLB).
 He was selected by the Milwaukee Brewers in the 11th round of the 2017 MLB draft and made his MLB debut in 2024 with the Phillies.

 Early life

 Lazar played two years of baseball at Coral Springs High School in Coral Springs, Florida, graduating in 2017.
-As a pitcher he was 15–4 with an 0.81 ERA, and 186 strikeouts and 15 walks while allowing 78 hits, in 121 2/3 innings.
+As a pitcher he was 15-4 with an 0.81 earned run average (ERA), 186 strikeouts, and 15 walks while allowing 78 hits, in 121 2/3 innings pitched.

 Professional career

 Milwaukee Brewers

 The Milwaukee Brewers selected Lazar in the 11th round, with the 324th pick, in the 2017 Major League Baseball draft.
 He signed for a signing bonus of $425,000, turning down a college baseball scholarship from Florida Atlantic University.
 He made his professional debut that year for the Rookie-level Arizona League Brewers.
 Over 13 2/3 innings he gave up 9 earned runs, 16 hits, and one walk, while striking out 14 batters.

 Lazar spent the 2018 season with the Helena Brewers of the Pioneer League.
 Lazar was 3–3 with a 4.37 ERA.
 In 14 starts (third most in the league), he pitched 68 innings (fourth), giving up 74 hits and 15 walks, while striking out 55 batters (10th).

 Lazar was promoted to the Single-A Wisconsin Timber Rattlers to start off the 2019 season.
 He spent most of the season with the team, largely pitching in tandem with Reese Olson in the early part of the season, with a brief stint with the rookie level Arizona League Brewers Gold in June (in which in six innings he gave up one earned run, four hits, no walks, and had 10 strikeouts).
 With Wisconsin, he was 7–3 with one save and a 2.39 ERA over 19 appearances (10 starts); in 79 innings he gave up 67 hits and 15 walks (1.7 walks per 9 innings; 7th in the league), while striking out 109 batters (12.4 strikeouts per 9 innings (leading the league) and 7.27 strikeouts per walk (3rd), with a 1.038 WHIP.
 Lazar was named a Low–A All-Star by Baseball America following the season.

 Lazar did not play in a game in 2020 due to the cancellation of the Minor League Baseball season because of the COVID-19 pandemic.
 He then had Tommy John surgery early in 2021 and missed the 2021 season while recovering from the surgery.
 Fangraphs wrote: